This is a common frog that remains widespread throughout its historical habitat in Washington.

 Licenses and permits

-The state conservation status of the Pacific treefrog is “vulnerable” based on the assumption that it is common according to the most current records.
+The state conservation status of the Cascades frog is “vulnerable” based on the assumption that it is common according to the most current records.

 Monitoring of populations is recommended due to general declines of True Frogs (ranid species).
 Annual egg mass surveys to determine number of breeding females (one egg mass per adult female) is the most efficient method for monitoring populations of this species for long-term trend analyses.